 Peers Connect

-- Organising subsidised workshops on topics of interest at the ASBHM annual conference.
+- Organising workshops on topics of interest at the ASBHM annual conference and throughout the year.

-- Organising a fun social activity at the ASBHM conference, which will give all ASBHM Peers Connect members an opportunity to meet others and identify common research interests (see our mini golf activity at ASBHM2024 in Adelaide!.
+- Organising fun social activities at the ASBHM conference, which will give all ASBHM Peers Connect members an opportunity to meet others and identify common research interests (see our mini golf activity at ASBHM2024 in Adelaide!).

-- Notifying members of other workshops and events (outside of the ASBHM conference) that could be of value for their career development.
+- Notifying members of other workshops and events (outside of ASBHM) that could be of value for their career development.

-- Notifying members of job opportunities for early career researchers.
+- Notifying members of volunteering and job opportunities for early career researchers.

 If you are interested in becoming a member, please visit the membership join/renew page to join ASBHM, where you will automatically become a member of Peers Connect.
-Additionally, Peers Connect members are invited to join our Facebook page to connect with other members, and keep up to date on exciting news and opportunities.
+Additionally, Peers Connect members are invited to join our new WhatsApp group to connect with other members, and keep up to date on exciting news and opportunities.

 Sources of information for students and early career members: